aws-samples/aws-security-hub-analytic-pipeline/README.md

 ## AWS Security Hub Analytic Pipeline

 [AWS Security Hub](https://aws.amazon.com/security-hub/) is a service that gives you aggregated visibility into your security and compliance posture across multiple AWS accounts.
-By joining Security Hub with [Amazon QuickSight](https://aws.amazon.com/quicksight/) — a scalable, serverless, embeddable, machine learning-powered business intelligence (BI) service built for the cloud — your senior leaders and decision-makers can consume dashboards to empower data-driven decisions and ensure a secure fleet of AWS resources.
-In organizations that operate at cloud scale, being able to summarize and perform trending analysis is key to identifying and remediating problems early leading to overall success of the organization.
-Additionally, QuickSight dashboards can be embedded to provide leaders with single-panes of glass.
+However, by exporting findings to Athena, you can enrich the data up with additional sources such as your configuration management database (CMDB) or IT service management database.
+Additionally, you can build analytic dimenions to find trends and patterns.
+This code is part of an up coming blog post (link TBA).

 This repository contains a CDK stack that builds the following infrastructure